Yoga is an Antidote for Stress Relief in Your Everyday Life

-It was 8:46 p.m.
-The glow of a laptop screen bathed my living room, and the untouched dinner plate sat like an afterthought.
-I was in the middle of finishing yet another "urgent" task that had spilled beyond office hours.
-My back ached, my mind raced and worst of all, I couldn’t remember the last time I felt still.
+The nonstop glowing screen of a laptop from the office to your living room.
+The untouched dinner plate sat like an afterthought.
+Always in the middle of finishing one thing and yet another "urgent" task that had spilled beyond office hours. back aches, mind race and worst of all, not being able to remember the last time you felt still.

 for adults juggling work, family, and personal expectations, stress isn't a